AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/overview.md

 ---
 # Cloud infrastructure project

-The Adobe Commerce on cloud infrastructure project includes all code in Git branches, associated environments, and scripts to deploy the Commerce application.
-Environments contain services to support the Commerce application, including a database, web server, and caching server.
+The Adobe Commerce on cloud infrastructure project includes all code in Git branches, associated environments, and scripts to deploy the [!DNL Commerce] application.
+Environments contain services to support the [!DNL Commerce] application, including a database, web server, and caching server.

 Adobe provides a [!DNL Cloud Console] and developer tools to fully manage all aspects of your project.
 You, as the account owner, have full access to all environments.